 Environmentally Friendly: Another benefit of less travel time to get a food to your table?
 That local, smaller business you’re buying from uses less fossil fuel (or, if you buy straight at the source itself, potentially none at all) to get its goods in the hands of customers like you than industrial operations.
 That translates to less impact on air and water pollution.

 Intel on Growing Practices: Unlike aisle two at the supermarket, local farms and markets are typically staffed by the very people who raised the food you’re buying.
 This gives you an opportunity to ask about the methods they use on site.
 A short conversation can answer questions you might have about pesticides, hormones or other additives.
+You can also check the Environmental Working Group’s Shopper’s Guide to Pesticides in Produce to help you make healthy choices.

 Safer Supply: From cantaloupe to chicken, widespread food recalls are unfortunately becoming more common.
 While smaller-scale local operations are not immune to the contamination issues faced by larger food producers, it’s easier for them to keep the damage from spreading when something does go wrong.
 And while it may take a while for investigators to trace the reach of, say, a salmonella outbreak from spinach grown in California, that’s less of a concern if you know your greens come from your local farmer in Virginia.